What is Hallmarking?

 Hallmarking is done on arbour presses or laser machines, capable of marking delicate & intricate jewellery.
 Laser machines ensure that the mark is legible; even hard to reach areas can be Hallmarked, with zero damage to the Jewellery.

-The jewellery purchased, comes with the guarantee of purity - certified by the Bureau of Indian Standards.
-It can be bought in good faith, knowing that the jewellery article has undergone rigorous tests & quality checks by a 3rd party certification agency, to ensure that the jewellery conforms to the declared purity of gold.
-Sale of jewellery fetches better resale value when armed with a Hallmark certification.
-Hallmark spells trust and confidence in the gold jewellery.
+Hallmarked Jewellery can be bought in good faith, knowing that the article has undergone rigorous tests & quality checks at an independent 3rd Party verification agency to ensure that the jewellery conforms to the quality standards of the Bureau of Indian Standards.
+The sale of jewellery also fetches better resale value when armed with a hallmark certificate.

 |Cochin||CGR Hallmarkers, 62/1906 A, Sadanam road extn., Cochin, Kerala|